Getting Started with TriSync Sports: Ten Aspects You Should Master for Baseball

 Each player has a Profile designation which falls into one of three types: Aligned, Variable, or Developing.

 Developing profiles are players whose cycle-performance relationship is emerging but hasn’t fully stabilized.
 This most often applies to younger players who are still maturing physically or establishing consistent routines.
-Their TriSync Ratings are directionally useful but carry more uncertainty.
+Their Composite scores are directionally useful but carry more uncertainty.
 Some bets on props for a Developing profile can be made, but they are usually not prime wagers.
 Some spots in DFS and ROTO are OK to use a player with a Developing profile, especially when there are other positive factors in a matchup.

 How to use it: For player comparison, use the Overall Rating to quickly differentiate fantasy score production and truly evaluate draft potential and trade value.
+At times, you may want to reference the Game Rating average for the current season, when deciding to stream a pitcher or batter for ROTO league play.

-4. TriSync Rating vs. Seasonal Production Metrics
+4. TriSync Projection vs. Seasonal Production Metrics

 A player can be a .290 hitter with 20 home runs on the season while being in the middle of a Capacity cycle valley.
-The sportsbook's odds on his prop bets will reflect that impressive seasonal line, but his TriSync Rating may be telling a completely different story.
+The sportsbook's odds on his prop bets will reflect that impressive seasonal line, but his TriSync Projection may be telling a completely different story.

 5. Peak and Valley Forecasting — Knowing When to Strike